dwave-examples/tour-planning/README.md

 ### Configuring the Tour

-The upper left section of the user interface lets you configure the tour: how many legs it should comprise, lengths of these legs, and maximum elevation gain.
+The upper-left section of the user interface lets you configure the tour: how many legs it should comprise, lengths of these legs, and maximum elevation gain.

 The lengths of each leg are set to a uniform random value between your selected